Whether you’re splashing about town or trekking through a monsoon, these are the best rain jackets of 2021.

-If you had to choose the perfect (read: harshest) conditions to test serious rainwear, you’d basically arrive at Iceland.
-A nation beset by a cold, roaring sea and a culture founded on fishing and exploring that sea have, predictably, given rise to clothing that can withstand some harsh environs.
+If you had to choose the perfect (read: harshest) conditions to test serious rainwear, you’d basically arrive in Iceland.
+A nation beset by a cold, roaring sea and a culture founded on fishing and exploring that sea has, predictably, given rise to clothing that can withstand some harsh environs.
 And if it works on the cold Atlantic, it’ll work for everyday adventures.

 Cold, dark, and drizzly for fully half the year, Iceland sits at the 66th north parallel of Earth.
 And to honor that, 66 North, the brand, makes its reputation on burly, durable garments that reliably keep you warm and dry.

 The Snaefell jacket is a no-frills rain jacket that justifies its hefty price tag ($532) with quality construction — Polartec NeoShell works to stop wind and rain but still vent excess body heat.

 A solid blend of packability, stretch, weight, and value, Black Diamond’s Stormline Stretch provides a solid option for traveling and daily getaways.
 At under $150, it’s a reasonable option from a trusted brand.